arbor-dev/arbor/README.md

   * Proxying API calls
   * Managing inter-service communication

-Arbor currently provides a JSON face to any service.
+Arbor supports JSON APIs with support for others coming soon.
 When registering as service specify the data encoding and when requesting a resource though groot make the request using json.